Centelles-Lodeiro-J/iPremom-tech/README.md

 - pathway and microenvironment validation,
 - and a structured technical documentation layer.

 It is strongest as a **well-documented modelling and analysis pipeline**.
-It is not yet a fully externalized clinical deployment package, and it is not yet a full multi-omic discovery platform, but it provides a coherent and methodologically careful end-to-end workflow.
+It is not yet a fully externalized clinical deployment package, but it provides a coherent and methodologically careful end-to-end workflow.

 ---